satoshun/AndroidEvents/README.md

 # Events

-Android App for searching events from event-webapi.
+It's a Android App for searching events from event webapi.

 ## tech-feature

 - Used MVP(Model-View-Presenter) pattern
 - Used RxJava with Retrofit
+- Used Dagger2 library
-- Used Data-Binding like ViewHolder pattern.
+- Used Data-Binding library

 ## license